Lambert W random variables and their applications in loss modelling: Proofs of the Properties of Lambert Standard Normal Random Variables

-\begin{proof}[Proof of Lemma 3] To prove this result, we can use the reasoning given in the previous proof until Formula \eqref{eq:W_N_Wquad_sol}, as this holds for both principal and non-principal branches.
-It is now sufficient to check which solutions also comply with the restriction $W(\gamma z)<-1$.
-Solving the equality
+\begin{proof}[Proof of Lemma 3] To prove this result, we can use the reasoning in the previous proof up to Formula \eqref{eq:W_N_Wquad_sol}, as~this holds for both the principal and non-principal branches.
+Then, it sufficient to check which solutions comply with the restriction $W(\gamma z)<-1$.
+Solving the {inequality}